Lifetime Coaching Award

 His contributions stretch beyond Oxford: besides being a highly regarded referee, who has refereed matches in world championships, he has also disseminated a very comprehensive collection of coaching materials to a wider audience through his website, oxfordcroquet.com.
 Another major service he has performed is in getting Wylie publicly available online for a wider audience to use.

-The material on his website stretches beyond coaching guides, covering technical croquet questions as well.
-A particular effort he is spearheading within our club is trying to understand the effects of pull properly (e.g. do balls go off at different angles immediately or do they curve inwards?), where we have even tried to answer this using drone footage to track balls after a croquet stroke.
+The material on his website stretches beyond coaching guides, covering technical croquet questions as well, such as trying to understand the effects of pull properly (e.g. do balls go off at different angles immediately or do they curve inwards?), even using drone footage to track balls after a croquet stroke.

 In summary: Ian has coached generations of Oxford students to very high standards, and has made many of his personal coaching materials publicly and freely available on his website.